wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 Since it's much less likely for the server to not graceful shutdown, this problem is much smaller than the previous one.
 And the effect can be limited by having a TTL for cache.
 However, you need to understand that to know if the algorithm really meets your need.

-Another thing need to notice is the consistency property we defined above is a really weak one.
+Another thing to notice is the consistency property we defined above is a really weak one.
 It doesn't guarantee you always read the newest data.

 ## Conclusion